What is Virtual Private Network (VPN)?

 #16.Choose either dial-up or VPN Remote access and click next

-Note: You can choose the configuration here that best suited for your network.
-To configure VPN server requires at least two Network Interface Card (NIC).
+Note: You can choose the configuration here that best suits for your network.
+To configure VPN server, it requires at least two Network Interface Cards (NICs).
 You can select custom configuration in case your server has a single NIC.

 #17.On Remote Access page select VPN and click next

-#18.On the IP assignment page select Automatically is DHCP server is configured on the network.
-Click next
+#18.On the IP assignment page select Automatically and Click next

 #19.On the Managing Multiple Remote Access Servers select the first option (No. use Routing and Remote Access to authenticate connection requests) and click Next

-#21.Once configuration is done, the Routing and Remote Access service will get enabled and Remote and Remote Access configuration get added to the console tree.
+#21.Once configuration is done, the Routing and Remote Access service will be enabled and Remote and Remote Access configuration is added to the console tree.

 Configure a Router through RAS